cassandrale179/buddy-project2/README.md

 A proper conversion of the Buddy Project using Ionic 1 framework.

 ## Testing the app on browser
-Prerequesites: to test app on either browser or phone, make sure the following components are installed:
+To test app on either browser or phone, make sure the following components are installed:
 ```
 npm install -g cordova ionic
 ```